SondaSengupta/sondasengupta.github.io/blog/_posts/2017-11-11-Lessons-learned-from-updating-legacy-app.markdown

 category: blog
 title:  "Lessons from Updating A Legacy App"
 img: "/images/http.jpg"
-excerpt: "Over the course of a year and a half, our team took a monolothic legacy application and moved chunks into microservices.
+excerpt: "Our team took a monolothic legacy application and moved chunks into a new app.
 Here is what we learned."
 date:   2017-11-11
 ---
 Over the course of a year and a half, our team took a large monolothic legacy application and broke it down into microservices.
 These are the lessons we learned from launching a brand-new app as our business used the legacy application.